-After one hour the fire is approximately five acres and by two hours the fire has reached a size of over 30 acres.
-Short and long distance spotting propagates the fires spread as it moves into a number of heavily wooded draws, ridges and coulees.
-This shift into a crown fire eliminated the opportunity for direct attack options, by the responding Golden Valley County FD and BLM suppression resources (See Figure 13 and Behave Fire Modeling Map in Section 10.5).
+Short distance spotting propagates the fire spread as it moves into a number of heavy wooded draws, ridges and coulees surrounding the reservoir.
+A transition into a crown fire eliminated the opportunity for direct attack options, by the responding Wheatland County Fire suppression resources.

-A Type III organization is formed between the County and BLM.
+A Type III organization is formed between the County.
 A DNRC Fire Advisor has been ordered.
 Additional air and ground resources have been ordered.
 The County Fire Warden has requested mutual aid assistance from adjacent counties for structure protection and county backup.